The Queensland State Government is introducing a waste levy on 1 July 2019. Find out more Waste disposal levy

 How much of your next load could be reused or recycled?

-For further information on recyclables and general waste see fact sheet.
+For further information on recyclables and general waste see Household Recycling fact sheet (PDF).

 Re-use and recyclables